Blackbirding: The Pacific Islanders Protection Acts 1872 and 1875 of the United Kingdom

+Early 1880s: resistance to the blackbirders intensifies

 The violence and death surrounding the Queensland blackbirding trade intensified in the early 1880s.
 Local communities in the New Hebrides and the Solomon Islands had increased access to modern firearms which made their resistance to the blackbirders more robust.
 Well known vessels that experienced mortality amongst their crews while attempting to recruit Islanders included Esperanza at Simbo, Pearl at Rendova Island, May Queen at Ambae Island, Stormbird at Tanna, Janet Stewart at Malaita and Isabella at Espiritu Santo amongst others.
 Officers of Royal Navy warships attempting punitive action were not exempt as targets with Lieutenant Bower and five crew of HMS Sandfly being killed in the Nggela Islands and Lieutenant Luckcraft of HMS Cormorant being shot dead at Espiritu Santo.
 Numerous punitive expeditions were carried out by Royal Navy warships based at the Australia Station.
-HMS Emerald under Captain W.H.
-Maxwell went on an extensive punitive expedition, shelling and destroying numerous villages, while marines of HMS Cormorant executed various Islanders suspected of killing white men.
+HMS Emerald under Captain William Maxwell went on an extensive punitive expedition, shelling and destroying about 33 villages, while marines of HMS Cormorant executed various Islanders suspected of killing white men.
 Captain Dawson of HMS Miranda led a mission to Ambae Island, killing a chief suspected of murdering blackbirders, while HMS Diamond went on a "savage-hunting expedition" throughout the Solomon Islands which resulted in no casualties on either side.
 At Ambrym, the marines of HMS Dart under Commander Moore, raided and burned down a village in retaliation for the killing of Captain Belbin of the blackbirding ship Borough Belle.
 Likewise, HMS Undine patrolled the islands, protecting the crews of blackbirding vessels such as Ceara from mutinies of the labour recruits.